MicrosoftDocs/windowsserverdocs/WindowsServerDocs/identity/ad-fs/operations/configure-ad-fs-and-azure-mfa.md

 ---
 title: Configure AD FS and Azure AD Multi-Factor Authentication
-description: Learn more about configuring Azure AD Multi-Factor Authentication as authentication provider with AD FS ms.author: billmath
+description: Learn more about configuring Azure AD Multi-Factor Authentication as authentication provider using AD FS ms.author: billmath
 author: billmath
 ms.date: 01/03/2023
 ms.topic: article
 ---

-# Configure Azure AD Multi-Factor Authentication as authentication provider with AD FS
+# Configure Azure AD Multi-Factor Authentication as authentication provider using AD FS

 Applies to: Windows 2016 and later

 If your organization is federated with Azure AD, you can use Azure AD Multi-Factor Authentication to secure AD FS resources, both on-premises and in the cloud.
 Azure AD Multi-Factor Authentication enables you to eliminate passwords and provide a more secure way to authenticate.
-With AD FS you can configure Azure AD Multi-Factor Authentication for primary authentication or use it as an additional authentication provider.
+With AD FS, you can configure Azure AD Multi-Factor Authentication for primary authentication or use it as an additional authentication provider.

 Unlike with AD FS in Windows Server 2012 R2, the AD FS 2016 Azure AD Multi-Factor Authentication adapter integrates directly with Azure AD and doesn't require an on premises Azure AD Multi-Factor Authentication server.
 The Azure AD Multi-Factor Authentication adapter is built in to Windows Server 2016.
 No other installation is required.

-## Registering users for Azure AD Multi-Factor Authentication with AD FS
+## Registering users for Azure AD Multi-Factor Authentication using AD FS

 AD FS doesn't support inline "proofup" (registration of Azure AD Multi-Factor Authentication security verification information such as phone number or mobile app).
 Without support for inline proof, users must get proofed up by visiting [https://account.activedirectory.windowsazure.com/Proofup.aspx](https://account.activedirectory.windowsazure.com/Proofup.aspx) prior to using Azure AD Multi-Factor Authentication to authenticate to AD FS applications.
-When a user that hasn't yet proofed up in Azure AD tries to authenticate with Azure AD Multi-Factor Authentication at AD FS, they'll get an AD FS error.
+When a user that hasn't yet proofed up in Azure AD tries to authenticate with Azure AD Multi-Factor Authentication at AD FS, you get an AD FS error.
 As an AD FS administrator, you can customize this error experience to guide the user to the proofup page instead.
 You can do this using onload.js customization to detect the error message string within the AD FS page and show a new message to direct the user to [https://aka.ms/mfasetup](https://aka.ms/mfasetup) to reattempt authentication.
 For detailed guidance, see [Customize the AD FS web page to guide users to register MFA verification methods]() in this article.

 >[!NOTE]
 > Prior to this update, users had to authenticate using MFA for registration (by visiting [https://account.activedirectory.windowsazure.com/Proofup.aspx](https://account.activedirectory.windowsazure.com/Proofup.aspx), for example using the shortcut [https://aka.ms/mfasetup](https://aka.ms/mfasetup)).
 With this update, an AD FS user who has not yet registered MFA verification information can access the Azure proofup page using the shortcut [https://aka.ms/mfasetup](https://aka.ms/mfasetup) using only primary authentication (such as Windows Integrated Authentication or username and password at the AD FS web pages).
 If the user has no verification methods configured, Azure AD performs inline registration; the user sees the message "Your admin has required that you set up this account for additional security verification."
 Then the user selects **Set it up now.**